[Skip to Content]

 Purpose

-The purpose of the National Maternal and Child Oral Health Resource Center (OHRC) at Georgetown University, is to respond to the needs of professionals working in states and communities, with the goal of improving oral health care for pregnant women, infants, children, and adolescents, including those with special health care needs, and their families (the maternal and child health (MCH) population).
+The purpose of the National Maternal and Child Oral Health Resource Center (OHRC) at Georgetown University is to respond to the needs of professionals working in states and communities to improve oral health care for pregnant women, infants, children, and adolescents, including those with special health care needs, and their families (the maternal and child [MCH] population).
 OHRC serves the MCH population by supporting health professionals, program administrators, educators, and others working in or with MCH programs.
 OHRC was founded in 1996.

 Contact